 My sense so far is that three key changes are needed.
 First, we will be more flexible, open and inclusive in how we engage Parliament in our approach to negotiating our future partnership with the European Union.
 Secondly, we will embed the strongest possible protections on workers’ rights and the environment.
 Thirdly, we will work to identify how we can ensure that our commitment to no hard border in Northern Ireland and Ireland can be delivered in a way that commands the support of this House and the European Union.
 In doing so, we will honour the mandate of the British people and leave the European Union in a way that benefits every part of our United Kingdom and every citizen of our country.
 I commend this statement to the House.

 I thank the Prime Minister for giving me an advance copy of her statement.
-I join her in condemning the car bomb attack we have seen in Londonderry at the weekend, and I commend the emergency services and local community for their response.
+I join her in condemning the car bomb attack in Londonderry at the weekend, and I commend the emergency services and local community for their response.
 The huge achievement of the Good Friday agreement in reducing violence in Northern Ireland must never be taken for granted.
 It was an historic step forward, and we cannot take it for granted.

 The Government still appear not to have come to terms with the scale of the defeat in this House last week.
 The Prime Minister seems to be going through the motions of accepting the result, but in reality she is in deep denial.
 The logic of that decisive defeat is that the Prime Minister must change her red lines, because her current deal is undeliverable, so can she be clear and explicit with the House—which of her red lines is she prepared to move on?

 The Prime Minister’s invitation to talks has been exposed as a PR sham.
 Every Opposition party politician came out of those meetings with the same response.
 Contrary to what the Prime Minister has just said, there was no flexibility and there were no negotiations—nothing has changed.
 [Interruption.]